Preventing alcohol problems at work

 Recent research has shown that the most effective way to prevent alcohol-related problems at work is to develop and implement a workplace alcohol policy in consultation with everyone who will be affected by it.
 The aim of the policy should be to eliminate or reduce the hazards associated with alcohol use and work in a way that is consistent and fair to everyone.
 The policy should be part of an overall occupational health and safety strategy and focus on prevention, education, counselling and rehabilitation.

 During the development of an alcohol policy, it is important to identify the factors at work that can contribute to harmful alcohol use and aim to eliminate or reduce them.
+And also pay attention to the use of alcohol with viagra.
 Look at management style, work practices, shift work and deadlines, equipment design, general health and safety and whether there are issues of discrimination and/or harassment.
 Failure to address work factors will hamper the successful implementation of the policy.

 Alcohol testing at work

 In recent years, the issue of alcohol and drug testing at work using equipment such as breathalyzers has been gaining prominence.
 For information on breathalyzers for your workplace, feel free to contact Andatech.

 Advocates of testing at work claim that random testing at work will reduce the impact of alcohol in the workplace.
 In reality, the introduction of alcohol or drug testing into a workplace raises a number of practical, legal and ethical issues and may create more problems than it solves.

 Conventus Law provides the following advice regarding alcohol testing at work:

 There is no legislation specifically addressing the issue of mandatory alcohol/drug testing on employees.
 The Guidelines suggest that drug and alcohol testing can be implemented by employers, but employers are advised to have written procedures for testing and managing employees who have tested positive, as well as the process to challenge any test result.